 Ferrellgas Partners Finance Corp. is a Delaware corporation and a wholly-owned subsidiary of Ferrellgas Partners.
 Ferrellgas Finance Corp. is a Delaware corporation and a wholly-owned subsidiary of the operating partnership.
 Both of these entities have nominal assets and do not, and will not in the future, conduct any operations or have any employees.
-Ferrellgas Partners Finance Corp. may act as co-obligor of future issuances of debt securities of Ferrellgas Partners and Ferrellgas Finance Corp. may act as co-obligor of future issuances of debt securities of the operating partnership so as to allow investment in those debt securities by institutional investors that may not otherwise be able to make such an investment by reason of our structure and the legal investment laws of their states of organization or their charters.
+Ferrellgas Partners Finance Corp. may act as co-obligor of future issuances of debt securities of Ferrellgas Partners and Ferrellgas Finance Corp. may act as co-obligor of future issuances of debt securities by institutional investors that may not otherwise be able to make such an investment by reason of our structure and the legal investment laws of their states of organization or their charters.
 You should not expect either Ferrellgas Partners Finance Corp. or Ferrellgas Finance Corp. to have the ability to service obligations on those debt securities we may offer in a prospectus supplement.